RobertKashyap/XORcipher/README.md

-# XORcipher
-XOR cipher algorithm for general encryption --- key based encryption model --- impossible to be cracked via brute force algorithms
+# XOR ENCRYPTION for text files